Vicar of Bray, The

 cf. "When the Rebels Come A-Marchin'" (theme)

-NOTES: Although this song is mostly a commentary on political trimming, it also reveals the strange and complex religious situation in late seventeenth century England.
+Although the song is mostly a commentary on political trimming, it also reveals the strange and complex religious situation in late seventeenth century England.
 The ferment had been rising since the death of Elizabeth, really: James VI and I (reigned over England 1603-1625, having previously been king of Scotland) was inclined toward absolute monarchy, and his son Charles I (reigned 1625-1649) was even more so.
 This also naturally inclined them toward a hierarchical, ritualistic church.
 Neither king was popular, so they could do little to prevent the rise of the hard-line puritan denominations.

 And then, of course, came the rebellion against Charles I, with Scotland turning to the Covenanting version of Presbyterian and England increasingly Puritan.
 When Oliver Cromwell died and the Commonwealth crumbled, Britain restored the monarchy, but it didn't at once solve the issue of the national faith.
 And, of course, for many years, the monarch had been the primary influence on the church: Henry VIII had instituted the Anglican church, Edward VI (or, rather, his ministers) had tried to codify it, then Mary I had inclined back toward Catholicism, leaving it for Elizabeth I to try to find a middle road.